 Knapdale is famous, of course, for the Scottish Beaver Trial that ran from 2009-14.
 The beavers are here to stay and more have recently been introduced into the area.
 At Barrandaimh we are perfectly placed to guide you to the centre of their activities.
 We are located in a 400-year old farm building in Knapdale Forest, just a few hundred metres from the nearest beaver lodge.
 Later additions include a cruck-frame barn and what must be Scotland's most unique composting toilet, built in the style of a Norwegian mountain hut.

 We run a series of guided walks and events throughout the year to explore the habitat of these amazing engineers and the many animals and plants that benefit from their activities.
-So far, in 2022, sightings of beavers during our walks has been a regular occurence.
+In 2022, we saw beavers during 95% of our walks.

 At our centre you will find expert information on where to get the best chance of sighting anything from an otter to an adder.
 We can also tell you all you need to know about Knapdale's other unique attractions.
-Man has left his mark on this unique environment as well.
-From standing stones and castles to chapels and clearance villages this part of Argyll is packed with the signs of 5,000 years of turbulent history.
+Man has left his mark on this unique environment; from standing stones and castles to chapels and clearance villages this part of Argyll is packed with the signs of 5,000 years of turbulent history.

 Follow the B841 through Cairnbaan to Bellanoch, turn left onto B8025 signed Tayvallich, after 1.4 miles you will see a sign for ’visitor centre’ take left turn down aggregate forestry track signed posted ’Wildlife Visitor Centre’.
 600m along track you will find our car park next to the wind vane.

 You can also access the centre on foot from Forestry and Land Scotland car-park at Barnluasgan by following the route around Loch Barnluasgan and turning up the hill at the southern end (signed for our centre and the spectacular viewpoint at the end of this trail).